devonorourke/tidybug/docs/classification_analyses.md

   --o-classification mockIM4.blast_out.qza
 ```

-**VSEARCH**: Changed default parameters to match BLAST settings for similar number of top hits to retain, same percent identity, and same percent query coverage used.
+**VSEARCH**: The parameters used here matched the BLAST settings for similar number of top hits to retain and same percent query coverage.
+Likewise, we explored the same set of percent identities.
 ```
 qiime feature-classifier classify-consensus-vsearch \
   --i-query mockIM4_seqs.qza \